opendatasoft/ods-documentation/source/configuring_domain/05_configuring_domain/regional_settings.rst

 The :ref:`geographic coverage metadata <geographic-coverage-metadata>` indicates the location of the data contained in the dataset.
 Although the metadata can be set individually for each dataset afterward, it is possible to configure the default location(s) that will be automatically set as geographic coverage metadata for all datasets created afterward.

-1. In the Default location textbox, write the name of the chosen location.
+1. In the Default geographic coverage textbox, write the name of the chosen location.
 2. A drop-down selection of existing locations matching the name that was previously typed appears.
 Click on the right location.
 3. (optional) Repeat steps 1 and 2 of this procedure to add other default locations (e.g. if the data of the portal involves more than one administrative division).
 4. Click on the Save button in the top right corner of the page.